TaiyyabAhmed97/scheme-implementation/README.md

-## Taiyyab's Odin Scheme Simple Interpreter
+## Taiyyab's Odin Crafting Interpreters (book) follow through

-### This is my attempt to implement the scheme language as described in `The Little Schemer`
+### This is my attempt to implement the language as described in `Crafting Interpreters`
-* have basic tokenizer to tokenize atoms and lists
-	* need to add support for reserved words (car, cons, etc)
-* need to work on parser now
+* need to implement basic tokenizer (Mar 13 2025)